What is rhabdomyolysis?

 - taking illegal drugs such as cocaine, amphetamines or heroin

-- a side effect of some medicines, such as statins
+- a side effect of some medicines, such as cholesterol-lowering drugs (statins) or amphetamines used for ADHD, although the risk is very low

 - prolonged muscle pressure, for example when someone is lying unconscious on a hard surface